 To analyze the data collected and address the research questions of this study, the following statistical tools were employed:

-Mean.
-This was used to measure the level of institutional politics and the level of educational authenticity among public elementary school teachers.
+Means were used to measure the level of institutional politics and the level of educational authenticity among public elementary school teachers.
 It provided a general overview of the respondents’ perceptions across each item and domain of the variables studied.

-Pearson Product Moment Correlation Coefficient (Pearson r).
-This was employed to determine the degree of relationship between institutional politics and educational authenticity.
+Pearson Product Moment Correlation Coefficient (Pearson r)was employed to determine the degree of relationship between institutional politics and educational authenticity.
 It identified whether a statistically significant linear correlation existed between the two variables.

-Multiple Regression Analysis.
-This was utilized to assess the extent to which the domains of institutional politics significantly influenced teachers’ educational authenticity.
+Multiple Regression Analysis was utilized to assess the extent to which the domains of institutional politics significantly influenced teachers’ educational authenticity.
 It helped determine which specific aspects of institutional politics served as strong predictors of authentic teaching practices.

 3. results and discussion